cnzcy/cnzcy.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to My GitHub Pages

-You can use the [editor on GitHub](https://github.com/cnzcy/cnzcy.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Understand the knowledge points of learning and summarize them into diagrams.
+Personally, I think it's a good way to learn from the past.
+Pictures are the most intuitive for people, so I will use a lot of pictures and very few words to record what I have learned.

-# 总目录
+# General catalogue

 ## C++